We believe a healthy cat is a happy cat! We recommend that all cats undergo a complete wellness exam at least

 • A fresh urine sample (ideally less than 12 hours old)

 • Questions you have for us regarding your cat’s health

-If this is your first visit to our hospital, any previous veterinary records pertaining to your cat needs to be submitted to our hospital 24 hours in advance of their first appointment.
+If this is your first visit to our hospital, any previous veterinary records pertaining to your cat need to be submitted to our hospital at least 24 hours in advance of their first appointment.